-Are Hashtags Still #Relevant for Your Digital Ad Content in 2019?
+Are Hashtags Still #Relevant for Your Digital Ad Content?

 If you’re active on any social media platform, you’ve likely seen (and maybe even interacted with) hashtags.